ankushmohite/K8s_notes/Application_level_issue.md

 ### What is CrashLoopBackOff?

-CrashLoopBackOff means the pod starts successfully but crashes immediately, and Kubernetes continuously tries to restart it.
+CrashLoopBackOff means pod starts successfully but crashes immediately, and Kubernetes continuously tries to restart it.

 So, that time we check a pod status, logs, and events using kubectl commands.